gcalderone/PlanetC/README.md

 **PlanetC** has been developed by [Star Freedom](http://www.starfreedom.it/), a non-profit association involved in science lecturing and astronomy activities in south Italy.
 The Star Freedom operators successfully employed **PlanetC** as main control software in many hundreds shows performed within their planetarium.

 **PlanetC** is free software: you can redistribute it and/or modify it under the terms of the GPL (see the LICENSE file for more details).

+If you like **PlanetC**, and wishes to support its development, please consider making a [donation at Giorgio Calderone](https://paypal.me/planetc).
+Also please star our repository on Github! ;-)